 In Martin's 30-year legal career he has been sought out as a technology transformation advisor to law firms, governments, courts and corporations around the world.
-Martin was involved in drafting the Ontario eDiscovery Guidelines, the Sedona Canada Principles, and is currently active on the Ontario Digital Evidence and eDiscovery Working Group and The Sedona Conference Canada Working Group 7.
+Martin was involved in drafting the Ontario eDiscovery Guidelines, the Sedona Canada Principles, and is currently active on the Ontario Digital Evidence and eDiscovery Working Group.
 He also serves on the Uniform Law Conference of Canada Electronic Document Rules Working Group, which is developing nationally consistent rules of practice.
 He was appointed to the Canadian General Standards Board Committee on the admissibility of digital evidence in 2014.

 Martin is also the author of several Canadian Judicial Council publications including the Blueprint for the Security of Judicial Information (now in its fifth edition).
 The Blueprint has been implemented in every Canadian superior court.
 He provides legal, policy and technical advice to courts across Canada on the issues of information governance including cybersecurity and privacy, and he is considered an expert on judicial independence.

 As co-founder and former CEO of a leading litigation support service provider, Martin has ten years of hands-on business experience that many of his clients appreciate.
 He has acted as Chief Privacy Officer for two companies, and advises major public and private sector clients across Canada on compliance with information laws, and managing digital evidence for legal proceedings.

 Martin is recognized in the 2019 Who's Who Legal: Thought Leaders Litigation and was referred to as "the Dean of eDiscovery lawyers in Canada" by Who's Who Legal in 2015 and 2016.
 He was Chair of the Board of the Canadian Legal Information Institute (CanLII), which provides free access to legal decisions.

 Martin has traveled extensively, speaking by invitation to groups of lawyers and judges in Australia, New Zealand, the UK, Germany, Switzerland, South Africa, and throughout the United States and Canada.